hphelion/documentation/devplatform/helion/admin/best-practices/index.html.md

 Each node should be rebooted after *unattended-upgrades* completes to ensure that all new kernels, modules, and libraries are loaded.

-###Upgrade the Docker image
+###Upgrade the Docker image {#upgrade-docker}
 The base Docker image used for application containers should also be upgraded once the VM is up-to-date.
 Perform the following steps on each DEA node in the cluster, one node at a time:

 1. Create a new working directory:

         mkdir ~/upgrade-alsek && cd $_

 2. Create a *Dockerfile*.
 In this new directory, create a file named **Dockerfile** and add the following:

-        FROM stackato/stack-alsek
+		FROM stackato/stack-alsek:kato-patched
 		RUN apt-get update
 		RUN unattended-upgrades -d
 		RUN apt-get clean && apt-get autoremove

+The **kato-patched** tag is attached to the image most recently updated by *kato patch*.
+Use this as a starting point rather than *latest* to prevent the accumulation of too many AUFS filesystem layers.

-3. Build the Docker image.
-Give the image a tag relevant to this particular upgrade (e.g. *upgrade-2014-09-19*):
+3. Build the docker image with the **--no-cache=true** option.
+Give the image a tag relevant to this particular upgrade (e.g. upgrade-2014-09-19)

-        sudo docker build -rm -t stackato/stack-alsek:upgrade-2014-09-19 .
+        sudo docker build --no-cache=true -rm -t stackato/stack-alsek:upgrade-2014-09-19 .

     The **.** (dot) at the end is important!
 It specifies that the *Dockerfile* to use is the one in the current directory.